ZFS Deduplication

 Deduplication is memory intensive.
 When the system does not contain sufficient RAM, it cannot cache DDT in memory when read and system performance can decrease.

 The RAM requirement depends on the size of the DDT and the amount of stored data to be added in the pool.
 Also, the more duplicated the data, the fewer entries and smaller DDT.
 Pools suitable for deduplication, with deduplication ratios of 3x or more (data can be reduced to a third or less in size), might only need 1-3 GB of RAM per 1 TB of data.
-The actual DDT size can be estimated by deduplicating a limited amount of data in a temporary test pool, or by using zdb -S in a command line.
+The actual DDT size can be estimated by deduplicating a limited amount of data in a temporary test pool.

 CPU